 Blackened Fish Tacos

-Blackened Fish Tacos are the ultimate twist on classic fish tacos.
-Made with blackened white fish that's topped with a mouth-watering mango salsa, this irresistible taco recipe is bound to become a new household favorite.
+These Blackened Fish Tacos are a fun twist on classic fish tacos, made with blackened white fish that's topped with a mouth-watering mango salsa.
+It's ready in 20 minutes for the perfect weeknight meal that's bound to become a new household favorite.

 Serve these blackened fish tacos on their own or alongside a plate of rice and beans.
 Yum!
 They are also amazing with some fish taco slaw and fish taco sauce.